Exeter High School (New Hampshire): New building

 After years of a growing population and structural problems experienced in the old building, it was determined that a new 227000 sqft building would be built.
 The new Exeter High School opened on the outskirts of town, at 1 Blue Hawk Drive, on New Hampshire Route 27 in August 2006.
-The original Tuck School/Exeter High School is currently home to Exeter Adult Education; a program that allows adults within the SAU-16 school district to receive their high-school equivalency degree or take other various classes, and Great Bay e-Learning Charter School (GBECS); a public charter school for grades 6-12 that focuses on teaching in ways alternative to that of a traditional classroom and designed for students who don't perform well in a traditional school setting for one reason or another.
+The original Tuck School/Exeter High School is currently home to Exeter Adult Education; a program that allows adults within the SAU-16 school district to receive their high-school equivalency degree or take other various classes, and Great Bay e-Learning Charter School (GBECS); a public charter school for grades 6–12 that focuses on teaching in ways alternative to that of a traditional classroom and designed for students who don't perform well in a traditional school setting.

 A portion of the building was renovated and expanded upon to accommodate the needs of the Seacoast School of Technology.
 The annex-building that formerly hosted Exeter Junior High was purchased by local non-profit group Squamscott Community Commons with the goal of building a joint community center/YMCA.
 With the help of various private grants, small-scale approvals of using tax-payer money set aside for SAU-16, and community fundraising efforts starting as early as 2006, they were eventually able to begin demolishing the building in December 2012.
 The community center/YMCA was opened in 2015 after much anticipation.